ternaus/heisenberg/README.md

 heisenberg
 ==========

-Repository related to the code that I use for the Heisenberg model in
+Repository related to the code that I use for the Heisenberg model.